Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

-Located near Austin and San Antonio, about 1.5 hours outside of Austin and not far from San Antonio, it is a great town for a weekend getaway from the big city and an easy day trip from Austin.
+About 1.5 hours outside of Austin and not far from San Antonio, Fredericksburg is a great town for a weekend getaway from the big city and an easy day trip from Austin.

-Let’s take a look at some of the fun things to do in Fredericksburg, TX!
+Let’s look at some of the fun things to do in Fredericksburg, TX!

 Let’s Connect on Social Media!

-Enchanted Rock State Natural Area definitely has to be on your list of things to do in Fredericksburg, Texas year-round as it is one of the great outdoor activities.
+Enchanted Rock State Natural Area should definitely be on your list of things to do in Fredericksburg, Texas, year-round.

-Located about 20 miles outside of this small town, Enchanted Rock State Park is one of the most popular hiking and photography areas in the Texas Hill Country and a popular road trip.
+Located about 20 miles outside of Fredericksburg, Enchanted Rock State Park is one of the most popular hiking and photography areas in the Texas Hill Country and a popular road trip.

-Today, visitors can enjoy hiking, camping, rock climbing on the massive pink granite dome, picnicking, and spend some time enjoying some of the best stargazing around while visiting Enchanted Rock.
+Today, visitors can enjoy hiking, camping, rock climbing on the massive pink granite dome, picnicking, and enjoying some of the best stargazing around while visiting Enchanted Rock.

 Be sure to visit the Enchanted Rock website for the most up-to-date information while planning your trip to Texas Hill Country.

-Watching the Mexican free-tailed bats take flight from the historical Old Tunnel State Park is one of the most popular things to do in Fredericksburg for tourists.
+Watching the Mexican free-tailed bats take flight from the historical Old Tunnel State Park is one of the most popular tourist attractions in Fredericksburg.

-This exhilarating experience at Old Tunnel State Park tops the list of Fredericksburg, Texas things to do if you’re a nature lover.
+If you’re a nature lover, this exhilarating experience at Old Tunnel State Park tops the list of things to do in Fredericksburg, Texas.

 Please note that the tunnel is a protected area for bats, so entry is forbidden.

-Old Tunnel State Park is just one of the best places to visit to see bats in Texas.
+Old Tunnel State Park is just one of the best places to see bats in Texas.

 Down on the west end of downtown Main Street, you will find the family-friendly Fredericksburg Pioneer Museum.